RedBloodCell1/learn_arduino/README.md

 Day 1:
 - First of all, install the board driver.
 I am using ESP32-S3-WROOM-1.
 I dont know what it do right now, but it sure is cool.
+- I am having a hard time figuring out what board this is and how to upload code and there is a lot of error.
+Please help me :')